07 | Waiting for Answers and the Crisis

 What I Would Say to Someone Now

-When you are waiting for a specialist test result and chasing for updates brings only silence, it is easy to feel powerless and simply focus on getting through each day.
-Yet that waiting period can be when the condition is progressing rapidly in the background.
-If symptoms suddenly worsen or new complications appear, the previous weeks of uncertainty can make it harder to get urgent care.
-Looking back, the lack of any communication about the blood test in November and early December meant we were still managing as if the diagnosis remained unclear, right up until the crisis hit.
-The discovery on admission of multiple rib and spinal fractures — all caused by the severe spasms — along with severe kyphosis and dramatic weight loss showed how much damage had occurred while we were simply trying to survive.
-The two cardiac arrests, during which I had no heart function for 12 minutes and then 8 minutes respectively, were life-changing events for my family.
-Being placed in an induced coma and waking with no memory of those days, while knowing loved ones endured the fear over Christmas, adds another layer of trauma.
-The fact that the positive glycine receptor antibody result was only confirmed and acted upon while I was unconscious highlights how critical the timing became.
-Persistent chasing and clear documentation of deterioration can sometimes help push things forward, but there are limits when the system does not respond.
+When you are waiting for a specialist test result and chasing brings only silence, it is easy to feel powerless.
+That waiting period can be when the condition is progressing rapidly in the background.
+Looking back, the lack of communication in November and early December meant we were still managing as if the diagnosis was unclear, right up until the crisis hit.
+The discovery of multiple fractures, severe kyphosis and dramatic weight loss on admission showed how much damage had occurred while we were simply trying to survive.
+Persistent chasing can help, but sometimes the system only responds when things reach a critical point.

 Previous